microsoft/LightGBM/docs/Installation-Guide.rst

 macOS
 ^^^^^

-On macOS a Java wrapper of LightGBM can be built using
+On macOS, a Java wrapper of LightGBM can be built using

 - **CMake**, **Java**, **SWIG** and **Apple Clang**;